In the Studio

 My current project is a photo-illustrated picture book series set in nature, of two wire-framed puppet animals I designed.
 Though my main studio is in the forest (see On Location), I spend a lot of time in a walled studio too, making the puppets, props and indoor sets.
 The process of making this little world is a delight, even though time consuming.
 There are usually a lot of failed attempts before the final product, but when something finally works, it feels worth it!
 Below are some pics from my process:

 I’m so pleased to introduce you to Rumie and Uncle Hawthorne.
-That’s Rumie on the left, the star of my picture book, Rumie Goes Rafting.
-Rumie is a curious young critter who loves to find adventure through creativity, gathering inspiration from the various scraps in Uncle’s workshop, or found on the forest floor.
+That’s Rumie on the left – a curious young critter who loves to find adventure through creativity, gathering inspiration from various scraps in Uncle’s workshop, or found on the forest floor.
+Rumie is sometimes a little impatient, but Uncle is always there to lend a helping paw!

 All the pieces required to make a Rumie puppet.
-I made four of Rumie and two of Uncle Hawthorne; when I photograph in nature, the puppets get muddy and wet.
-Sometimes I have to switch them out if something untoward happens before I get the shot!
+I made four Rumie puppets and two Uncle Hawthornes in case of mishaps in nature; the puppets get easily get muddy and wet, so I bring extras when I shoot outside.
 I hand-dyed the fabrics and designed and printed the patterned bits.
-The inner armature is made of twisted wire, memory foam and magnets, which took many tries to achieve the right flexibility for posing the puppets.
+The inner armature is made of twisted wire, memory foam and magnets.
+It took 17 prototypes to design the perfect Rumie!

 When I make props like a bridge or furniture, I spend lots of time in the woods looking for the right twigs – curved twigs are especially desired!
-This rocking chair is joined with toothpick dowels (I avoid glue so it looks as rustic as possible).
-I crocheted this 3cm cushion with a 1mm crochet hook and embroidery floss.
-You can find it on page 18 of Rumie Goes Rafting.
+This rocking chair is joined with toothpick dowels.
+I crocheted this 3 x 3cm cushion with a 1mm crochet hook and embroidery floss.
+You can find it Uncle’s bedroom, on page 18 of Rumie Goes Rafting.

-It comes in handy to have many years’ experience drafting patterns and sewing for humans in the film industry.
+It comes in handy to have experience drafting patterns and sewing for humans in the film industry.
 Puppet costumes require the same skills, though small scale presents different challenges.
-Tiny pieces of fabric fray easily with their narrow seam allowances, so I glue the edges to make sure they last many weeks ‘on set’.
+Tiny pieces of fabric fray easily with their narrow seam allowances, so I glue the edges to make sure they last.
 This is Uncle Hawthorne’s waistcoat in process.

-This tiny knitted sweater I made for Uncle Hawthorne (which will feature in book two).
-It measures 10 cm across the bottom.
+This tiny sweater for Uncle Hawthorne (which will feature in book two) is just 10 cm across the bottom.
 It was one of the most challenging costumes I’ve ever made – big or small.
-The stitch chart was mind boggling to design and navigating several colours of yarn over 1mm bendy needles made for cramped hands!
-The difficulty was probably tied with this sealskin-lined canvas coat I sewed for Sebastian Koch in Sea Wolf, when I worked in the film industry.
-(See below)
+The stitch chart was mind boggling to design and then navigating several colours of yarn over 1mm bendy needles made for cramped hands!
+The difficulty was probably tied with this sealskin-lined canvas coat I sewed for Sebastian Koch in Sea Wolf, when I worked in the film industry (below).

 Working on films like Sea Wolf has been important to my artistic journey, as I got to see production designs come to life on set.
 Set design can make a story more convincing, and the thoughtful work of scenic painters, sculptors, and carpenters is inspiring.
-As production designer in my tiny world, I like to create items out of the materials my characters might find on a forest trail – what could a tiny woodland creature make from a twig, a torn scrap of cloth and a nutshell?
-This tiny toy boat features in Rumie Goes Rafting.
+As production designer in Rumie’s world, I like to create items out of the materials my characters might find on a forest trail – what could a tiny woodland creature make from a twig, a torn scrap of cloth and a nutshell?
+Rumie’s toy boat features in Rumie Goes Rafting.

-The inspiration for my sets comes from the colours and textures of nature, because that’s where my characters live, and I want their world to feel ‘real’.
-In my stories, I imagine my characters live in hollowed-out trees all connected underground by a maze of tunnels.
+In my stories, I imagine my characters live in hollowed-out trees, connected underground by a maze of tunnels.
 This stump rotting near my house became a novice sculptor’s nemesis, but I was determined to turn it inside out!
 After a few hours of careful hacking with a wedge and sledgehammer, I divided it into five pieces, which I later puzzled together as an interior ‘hollow tree’ set.

-Here’s a corner of the hollowed tree set – an entry into Rumie and Uncle Hawthorne’s home (page 14/15 of Rumie Goes Rafting).
-I’m brushing sand in between the mini slate rocks, which I puzzled together over several days.
+Here’s a corner of the hollowed tree set – an entry into Rumie and Uncle Hawthorne’s home (see final shot of this scene below).
+I’m brushing sand in between the mini slate rocks, which I collected from a stream and puzzled together over several days.
 Even though the floor is only a tiny part of the scene, it contributes to the feel of their homemade natural world.

 To see my process in the forest, click On Location.